Skip to main content

 My main research interests are twofold.
 Early modern romance in prose fiction and drama is the first of these, and forms the focus of a number of publications, including Robert Greene’s Planetomachia (2007), Renaissance Romance: The Transformation of English Prose Fiction, 1570-1620 (2011), and Enchantment and Dis-enchantment in Shakespeare and Early Modern Drama (2017, co-edited with Nick Davis).
 The work I do in this field is situated very much within wider research interests in early modern cultural and intellectual history, editing theory and history of the book, as well as popular culture and the visual arts.

 My research has been supported by the European Research Council, the AHRC, the Leverhulme Trust, and the Renaissance Society of America, and I particularly enjoy collaborative, interdisciplinary work where multiple, multi-lingual conversations can come together to make a whole that is often significantly greater than its parts.
-Two projects that have helped me to explore that approach include the UK-India Government (UKIERI) funded ‘Envisioning the Indian City’ project (http://eticproject.wordpress.com), and my current ‘Travel, Transculturality and Identity in Early Modern England’ (TIDE) project, funded by the European Research Council (www.tideproject.uk).
+Two projects that have helped me to explore that approach include the UK-India Government (UKIERI) funded ‘Envisioning the Indian City’ project, and the ‘Travel, Transculturality and Identity in Early Modern England’ (TIDE) project, funded by the European Research Council.

 Teaching

 Over the years, I have taught both major canonical early modern authors (from Shakespeare, Sidney, and Spenser, to Jonson, Donne, and Milton), as well as less-explored ones, from Joseph Hall’s 1605 prose fiction, Mundus alter et idem (Another World and Yet the Same), with its satirical voyage to the imaginary land of Crapulia, to plays written in the 1580s about rent inflation in London.
-At Oxford, my teaching will cover papers on English literature and its contexts from 1500 to 1760, and graduate teaching in early modern literature.
+At Oxford, my teaching covers papers on English literature and its contexts from 1500 to 1760 (including intersections with Classics and History), and graduate teaching in early modern literature and cultural history.

 Media and Other Work